Sufficiency: Participating and Supporting Faculty

 Practice Academics sustain currency and relevance through professional engagement, interaction, and relevant activities.
 Normally, PA status applies to faculty members who augment their initial preparation as academic scholars with development and engagement activities that involve substantive linkages to practice, consulting, or other forms of professional engagement, based on the faculty member’s earlier work as an SA faculty member.

-- Sustained Engagement: In order to maintain PA status, faculty members are expected to undertake a variety of professional engagement activities consistent with WPI’s and the Foisie School’s missions.
+b.
+Sustained Engagement: In order to maintain PA status, faculty members are expected to undertake a variety of professional engagement activities consistent with WPI and WBS missions.
 There should be evidence of professional engagement activities in at least three of the following categories of professional engagement activities within the five-year period preceding review:

-- Consulting activities that are material in terms of time and substance
+i.
+Consulting activities that are material in terms of time and substance.

-- Fulfilling professionally relevant roles in companies, government agencies, or other appropriate organizations
+ii.
+Fulfilling professionally relevant roles in companies, government agencies, or other appropriate organizations.

-- Development and presentation of executive education programs
+iii.
+Development and presentation of executive education programs.

 Scholarly Practitioners sustain currency and relevance through continued professional experience, engagement, or interaction and scholarship related to their professional background and experience.
 Normally, SP status applies to practitioner faculty members who augment their experience with development and engagement activities involving substantive scholarly activities in their fields of teaching.

-- Initial Professional Experience: Newly hired SP faculty members in the Foisie School have current and substantial professional experience in terms of duration and level of responsibility, linked to the field in which the faculty member will teach.
+a.
+Initial Professional Experience: Newly hired SP faculty members in WBS have current and substantial professional experience in terms of duration and level of responsibility, linked to the field in which the faculty member will teach.
 SP faculty members have, at a minimum, master’s degrees in disciplines related to their fields of teaching.
 There may be rare exceptions when SP status is found to be appropriate for individuals without master’s degrees if the depth, duration, sophistication, and complexity of their professional experience at the time of hiring outweighs their lack of master’s degree qualifications.

-- Sustained Engagement: In order to maintain their SP status, faculty members must document that in the five years preceding review they have engaged, consistent with WPI’s and the Foisie School’s mission in business and management, in a minimum of two of the following categories of practice-oriented scholarship
+b.
+Sustained Engagement: In order to maintain their SP status, faculty members must document that in the five years preceding review they have engaged, consistent with the WBS mission, in a minimum of two of the following categories of practice-oriented scholarship:

 Instructional Practitioners sustain currency and relevance through continued professional experience and engagement related to their professional backgrounds and experience.

-- Initial Professional Experience: Newly hired IP faculty members in the Foisie School have current and substantial professional experience in terms of duration and level of responsibility, linked to the field in which the faculty member will teach.
+a.
+Initial Professional Experience: Newly hired IP faculty members in WBS have current and substantial professional experience in terms of duration and level of responsibility, linked to the field in which the faculty member will teach.
 IP faculty members typically have master’s degrees in disciplines related to their fields of teaching.
 There may be rare exceptions when IP status is found to be appropriate for individuals without master’s degrees if the depth, duration, sophistication, and complexity of their professional experience at the time of hiring outweighs their lack of master’s degree qualifications.

-- Sustained Engagement: In order to maintain their IP status, faculty members must document that in the five years preceding review they have engaged, consistent with WPI’s and the Foisie School’s missions, in a minimum of two of the following categories of practice oriented professional activity:
+b.
+Sustained Engagement: In order to maintain their IP status, faculty members must document that in the five years preceding review they have engaged, consistent with WPI mission, in a minimum of two of the following categories of practice oriented professional activity:

-Individuals holding faculty titles but whose qualifications do not meet the criteria established for SA, PA, SP, or IP status in the Foisie School are categorized as “Other”.
+Individuals holding faculty titles but whose qualifications do not meet the criteria established for SA, PA, SP, or IP status in WBS are categorized as “Additional”.
 The number of such faculty members may not exceed 10% of faculty resources.
-The Foisie School must document efforts made to enable such faculty members to qualify for reclassification to SA, PA, SP, or IP.
+WBS must document efforts made to enable such faculty members to qualify for reclassification to SA, PA, SP, or IP.